Nivalyx/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

 upppy was created as a free, lightweight alternative to proprietary image hosting services such as Rapidshare or ImageShack.

 The service didn't require any registration and allowed for everyone to upload any file (within its Terms of Service) either anonymously or not.
-Upon uploading a file, users were given a choice
+Similar to certain [imageboard sites](https://en.wikipedia.org/wiki/Imageboard), upon uploading a file, users were given a choice as to which channel the file should be uploaded into — while `#random` was the default working channel,

 ## Decommissioning